-The economics profession and the general public is interested in intergenerational mobility now more than ever.
-Several factors have contributed to this growing interest.
-First, recent evidence suggests that intergenerational mobility in the U.S. is considerably lower than previous estimates suggested.
-Mazumder (2005) estimates β to be around 0.6.
+in the U.S. is considerably lower than previous estimates suggested.
+Mazumder (2005) estimates $\beta$ to be around 0.6.
 Hence a dynasty that is 100% above the mean today is expected to be, not 4% or 16%, but 36% above the mean in two generations.
-Estimating β is a challenging task that requires panel data that links the economic status of children to that of their parents.2 Guell, Rodriguez-Mora and Telmer (2014) as well as Clark (2014) propose a new methodology for measuring intergenerational mobility that exploits the joint distribution of surnames and economic outcomes and can be implemented without panel data.
+Estimating $\beta$ is a challenging task that requires panel data that links the economic status of children to that of their parents.
+Guell, Rodriguez-Mora and Telmer (2014) as well as Clark (2014) propose a new methodology for measuring intergenerational mobility that exploits the joint distribution of surnames and economic outcomes and can be implemented without panel data.
 Based on this methodology, Clark (2014) documents that there has been very little change in social mobility over the last few centuries.

-Second, recent evidence also shows that there is a strong correlation between inequality in a society at a given point in time and intergenerational persistence of income, a relationship that has been called "The Great Gatsby Curve" - Corak (2013).3 Countries that are more unequal, such as the US and the UK, are exactly the countries that have a high persistence of income across generations.
-More equal countries on the other hand, such as Denmark and Norway, are also the ones with higher mobility.4 Together with the fact that income
+Second, recent evidence also shows that there is a strong correlation between inequality in a society at a given point in time and intergenerational persistence of income, a relationship that has been called "The Great Gatsby Curve" - Corak (2013).
+Countries that are more unequal, such as the US and the UK, are exactly the countries that have a high persistence of income across generations.
+More equal countries on the other hand, such as Denmark and Norway, are also the ones with higher mobility.
+Together with the fact that income inequality is growing, these observations cast doubt on the accessibility of the American Dream, the ideal of a society characterized by significant upward mobility.